Skip to main content

 1 mentions Positive Neutral Negative

-• “Unfortunately, I didn't enjoy this game because it requires weeks and months of grinding to build a big town.”
+• “Unfortunately, I didn't enjoy this game.
+I didn't realize it would take weeks and months of grinding to build a big town.”

 Skip Game Offers